Learning Treatment Effects in Panels with General Intervention Patterns: Abstract

 \section{Abstract}

 The problem of causal inference with panel data is a central econometric question.
-The following is a fundamental version of this problem: Let $M^*$ be a low rank matrix and $E$ be a zero-mean noise matrix.
-For a `treatment' matrix $Z$ with entries in $\{0,1\}$ we observe the matrix $O$ with entries $O_{ij} := M^*_{ij} + E_{ij} + \mathcal{T}_{ij} Z_{ij}$ where $\mathcal{T}_{ij} $ are unknown, heterogenous treatment effects.
+The following is a fundamental version of this problem: Let $M^*$ be a low-rank matrix and $E$ be a zero-mean noise matrix.
+For a `treatment' matrix $Z$ with entries in $\{0,1\}$, we observe the matrix $O$ with entries $O_{ij} := M^*_{ij} + E_{ij} + \mathcal{T}_{ij} Z_{ij}$, where $\mathcal{T}_{ij} $ are unknown, heterogenous treatment effects.
 The problem requires we estimate the average treatment effect $\tau^* := \sum_{ij} \mathcal{T}_{ij} Z_{ij} / \sum_{ij} Z_{ij}$.
-The synthetic control paradigm provides an approach to estimating $\tau^*$ when $Z$ places support on a single row.
-This paper extends that framework to allow rate-optimal recovery of $\tau^*$ for general $Z$, thus broadly expanding its applicability.
-Our guarantees are the first of their type in this general setting.
+Existing approaches work only for specific, highly-structured classes of $Z$.
+We develop an estimator that provably achieves rate-optimal recovery of $\tau^{*}$ for general $Z$.
+Our guarantees are the first of their type in this general setting and allow the assignment of $Z$ depending on the historical observations.
 Computational experiments on synthetic and real-world data show a substantial advantage over competing estimators.